ronaldpostma/brro-compostlogboek/readme.md

 # Brro Compost Logboek

-A WordPress plugin for tracking compost activities (groenafval toevoegen and compost oogsten) at various locations.
+A WordPress plugin for tracking compost activities (adding green-waste and harvesting compost) at appointed locations.
 The plugin allows users to log their composting activities through a frontend form, stores this data in custom database tables, and provides reporting functionality for administrators and users.

 ## Overview